0AnonymousSite0/QA_for_CCLR/README.md

 All supplemental materials including shared codes， testing dataset, and developed Chinese Construction Laws and Regulations are available in the GitHub repository(https://github.com/0AnonymousSite0/shenghuazhou-QA_for_Chinese_Construction_Laws_and_Regulations)

-# 3. Ranking List
+# 3. LLM Leaderboard for CCLR QA

 The test results of different large language models on the QA dataset for Chinese Construction Laws and Regulations are shown below.
-It is worth noting that these models are evaluated based on a qualification rate of 0.6.

 | Large Language Model | Publishing Institution | Overall Scoring Rate | D1 | D2 | D3 | D4 | D5 | D6 | D7 | D8 | Ranking |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|------|------|------|